nyex/energy-tracking/README.md

 If you want a different scale you should edit lines 21 (usage hint) and 111 in the script.
 At your own risk.

-Now you just run the script with your current energy level as the argument.
+Run the script with your current energy level as the argument.
 So you're having a great super energetic hour:

 ```
 $ ent 5